Citation, DOI & article data

 - typically hyperintense

-- intratumoural choline peak with no choline elevation in the peritumoural oedema
+- intratumoral choline peak with no choline elevation in the peritumoural edema

-- any tumour necrosis results in a lipid peak
+- any tumor necrosis results in a lipid peak

 - NAA depleted